sgillbank/APIs-1/Sections/PayLinks.md

 PayLinks
 ========

 The PayLinks API is used for creating, updating and retrieving PayLinks.
-Please note that all requests require API authentication by PayFabric *Security Token*, see our [guide](https://github.com/PayFabric/APIs/blob/v2/Sections/Authentication.md#security-token) on how to authenticate.
+Please note that all requests require API authentication by PayFabric *Security Token*, see our [guide](https://github.com/PayFabric/APIs/blob/v2/Sections/Authentication.md#security-token) on how to create a token.

 Create a PayLink
 ----------------